GRASS VALLEY: THE TOWN

 I must also mention that there was a tavern in town, in front of which we, once or twice, encountered men whom we learned were “drunk,” a new experience for us since no one in our family drank anything stronger than coffee.
-We were instilled with a certain fear of anyone who had been drinking, and when we passed the tavern we felt guilty to even look in through the front door which was left open in warm weather.
-But I did look in at least once, for I vividly remember seeing, at its far end, the sun coming in through the open back door a half block away, and illuminating a pathway into deep, dark space with tiny dust motes floating in the summer air.
+We were instilled with a certain fear of anyone who had been drinking, and when we passed the tavern we felt guilty to even look in through the front door which was left open during the day time in warm weather.
+But I did look in at least once, for I vividly remember seeing, at its far end, the sun coming in through the open back door a half block away and illuminating a pathway into deep, dark space with tiny dust motes floating in the summer air.
 I think I was implanted at that time with a love of sun shining into mysterious places in interesting ways.

 One pleasant feature, that we took for granted, was that our town had lots of trees.
 They were Cottonwoods and Silver Poplars, those kinds that grow easily from seeds that float through the air in cotton, like summer snow storms, and pile in drifts in the fence corners.

-If my sister, Grace, had been writing this, she would have first told about all the people: not just in Grass Valley but the whole county.
+If my sister, Gracie, had been writing this, she would have first told about all the people: not just in Grass Valley but the whole county.
 She would have reiterated who was related to whom, who was sleeping with whom, who’s children were fathered by whom, whom they married or divorced, where they are now and what they are doing with their lives up to the present time.
 Her main interest has always been people.
 I am more interested in places–how they feel and look: hence my description of Grass Valley without people.